jorishr/notes-on-backend/express/response_actions.md

 			res.render('page');
 ```
 ## Post request responses
-The reponses above are possible as well, but usually a post request means data is being submitted to the app or database.
+The responses above are possible as well, but usually a post request means data is being submitted to the app or database.

 Setup a `app.post()` route.
 You can test it with POSTMAN.
 If the route starts at a `/form` on a page you should add a subroute for submitting the form:
 ```